Katze putzt sich ständig

 allergy

 Your cat's increased grooming behavior may also be due to a food allergy or intolerance .
 An allergic reaction to food often causes unpleasant skin rashes, itching and swelling .
 Affected cats often also suffer from other symptoms such as diarrhea , vomiting and loss of appetite .
 You should definitely consult a veterinarian in this case too.
-In most cases, the solution is to switch to a hypoallergenic diet , which allows an exclusion diet with reduced ingredients and is gentle on your furry friend's stomach.
+In most cases, the solution is to switch to a hypoallergenic diet , which allows for an exclusion diet with reduced ingredients and is gentle on your furry friend's stomach.

 Illness

 The list of possible illnesses that could be behind your cat's increased grooming is long.
-It is important that you carefully observe your pet's behavior and pay attention to whether further symptoms occur.
+It is important that you carefully observe your pet's behaviour and pay attention to whether further symptoms occur.
 If your four-legged friend behaves unusually or it is obvious that he is not well, you should take him to the vet This is recommended for cat owners at regular intervals anyway – especially given that cats Suffer usually hide for a long time and don't let anything show at first.

 stress